sakshambakshi/vue-notes/notes.md

 ### Template vs Render Function

-You can skip the tempalte compalition and dirextly access render function api and they more flexible in nature for high dynamic sort of work and more dynamic logic can be written
+You can skip the template compalition and dirextly access render function api and they more flexible in nature for high dynamic sort of work and more dynamic logic can be written

 So the virtual DOM implementation part happens only at the run time as the virtual dom can't predicated earlier and every  time some changes happens a whole new dome tree is created and then the **recoil**(diff) algo is used but the extra memory space is used this is the most critized or drawback of this **Vurtual dom** .
 But vue js optimized it